64-bitman/browser-on-ram/README.md

 These should be placed in `$XDG_CONFIG_HOME/bor/scripts`, `/usr/local/share/bor/scripts`, `/usr/share/bor/scripts` with `.sh` extension.
 The first one found in that order is used.
 Please also make a pull request too!

+# Design

+Browser-on-ram first parses the output from the shell script for each browser, and gets a list of directories to sync.
+It then copies each directory to the tmpfs, each prefixed with a SHA1 hash of the original path.
+Then, the directory is moved to the backup location and a symlink is created to the tmpfs.
+The reason for a singular location for backups is to allow for one single overlay filesystem to store all directories instead of per directory such as PSD.

+# Rationale and difference from profile-sync-daemon

+Browser-on-ram supports syncing cache directories.
+Another reason is that is that I was dismayed with the security issues of the overlay feature of PSD.
+I'm not saying browser-on-ram is completely secure, but it shouldn't have any blatant security holes.
+Addtionally, You can also add your own browsers in $XDG_CONFIG_HOME/bor/scripts too.

 # Projects Used
 * [inih](https://github.com/benhoyt/inih) - ini format parsing
 * [teeny-sha1](https://github.com/CTrabant/teeny-sha1) - creating hashes for directories